Defining extended TQFTs via handle attachments: Classification of extensions

 \section{Classification of extensions}

-We will see that, as one might expect, given the $k$-handle $Z_k$, there is only one 2-morphism $Z_{k+1}$ which will satisfy the handle cancellation and $\iota$-invariance.
+We will see that, given the $k$-handle $Z_k$, there is at most one 2-morphism $Z_{k+1}$ which will satisfy the handle cancellation and $\iota$-invariance.
 In particular, the extension $\ZZ$ of a categorified TQFT $\ZZ^\varepsilon$ is determined by it value on the 0-handle $Z_0$.
-The proof is very similar, in spirit, to the proof that, given the unit of an adjunction, there is only one counit satisfying the snake relations.
+This has been noticed and exploited in \cite{ReutterSlides, WalkerSlides}.